xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 > If you do want to use the semidirect product to optimize, be aware that it is not as general as it could be.
 E.g., the recipe example can be optimized, but not using the semidirect product.
 I'll write up a tech report about a more general approach at some point.

+TODO: remark: more general to split into concurrent for-each and causal for-each.
+That's how you'd implement it usually (do for-each locally, then send concurrent for-each op).
+I won't change the principle unless I find a good use-case.

 TODO: Remark: dual view: controller for the for-each part plus oppositely-adjusted state.
 E.g. for scaling, or reversible list?
 Perhaps contrast with that approach---ours should be easier, in comparison to e.g. rich-text CRDT using invisible formatting characters (direct construction approach).

 ## Summary: Principles of CRDT Design